-An average of 1.8 miles per year of new or replacement water mains have been installed over the past 10 years.
-This total does not include new or replacement water mains installed as "system development" projects.
-(System development projects are those that are not paid for and completed by OWASA or its contractors.)
+An average of 1.6 miles per year of new or replacement water mains have been installed over the past 10 years.
+This total does not include new or replacement water mains installed as "development services" projects.
+(Development Services projects are those that are not paid for and completed by OWASA or its contractors.)

-The CIP includes \$35.3 million within this category for improvements to increase the reliability of the water system and to ensure a sufficient water supply at adequate pressure to areas undergoing development.
-This total is nearly one-third of the entire five-year CIP funding, and reflects a continued emphasis on addressing this asset class.
+The CIP includes \$16.8 million within this category for improvements to increase the reliability of the water system and to ensure a sufficient water supply at adequate pressure to areas undergoing development.